 Four hours lecture, four hours terminal time.
-Not repeatable.

 A systematic approach to the design and construction of programs using common data structures and their associated algorithms.
 Focuses on defining abstract data types including arrays, stacks, queues, and trees, as well as searching and sorting techniques, disk files, and recursive programming techniques.
 Builds on the concepts presented in CIS 27B.
-CIS 27D JAVA ADVANCED FEATURES 5 Units Advisory: CIS 27B or CIS 27P recommended.
+JAVA ADVANCED FEATURES 5 Units Advisory: CIS 27B or CIS 27P.

 Four hours lecture, four hours terminal time.
 Covers several of the more important advanced features of Java not normally covered in CIS 27A or 27B.
 Topics will include, but will not be limited to, input and output streams, multithreading networking, Remote Method Invocation (RMI), Java Beans, 2D graphics, advanced multimedia and other topics at the discretion of the instructor.
-CIS 27P JAVA FOR PROGRAMMERS 5 Units Advisory: Prior C/C++ programming experience recommended.
+CIS 27P JAVA FOR PROGRAMMERS 5 Units Advisory: Prior C/C++ programming experience .
 Four hours lecture, four hours terminal time.
 A comprehensive course in the Java programming language intended for students with previous experience programming in C or C++ and a basic understanding of computer science concepts.
 Provides instruction in object-oriented programming in Java and the use of classes, data abstraction, arrays, strings, graphics, GUI, files, exception handling and applets.
 Note: Students with no programming experience who wish to learn Java should opt for CIS 27A.
-CIS 30 SELECTED TOPICS IN PROGRAMMING TECHNOLOGY Advisory: CIS 12A, 15A, or 25A, or equivalent, recommended.
-Four hours lecture, four hours terminal time.
+CIS 30 SELECTED TOPICS IN PROGRAMMING TECHNOLOGY Advisory: CIS 12A, 15A, 25A, 27A or equivalent.
 May be taken three times for credit.